SonarSource/gh-action-lt-backlog/README.md

 [SubmitReview](SubmitReview) - Move card after submitting a review

+[LockBranch](LockBranch) - Lock or Unlock branch to a specific state.

 [ToggleLockBranch](ToggleLockBranch) - Lock or Unlock branch to prevent merge of PRs.

 ## Development notes